javascript-tutorial/server/README.md

 **Step 4.** Then you'll need `git add/commit/push` the translated SVGs, as a part of the normal translation flow.
 You may want to open the translated SVGs directly in the browser to take a look at them before committing.
 Just to make sure that the translation looks all right.

-> Use the `--image` parameter of the script to translate a single image:
+> To translate a single image, use the `--image` parameter of the script:
 > ```bash
 > # replace strings only in try-catch-flow.svg
 > NODE_LANG=zh glp engine:koa:tutorial:figuresTranslate --image try-catch-flow.svg